PundarikakshNTripathi/Cognova-Amazon-ML-Challenge-2025/Documentation.md

 We adopted a multimodal ensemble strategy with the following key components:

 1. **Advanced Text Pipeline**: CPU/GPU variants using Sentence-BERT embeddings (all-MiniLM-L6-v2), with LightGBM and XGBoost regressors.
 Embeddings are cached to speed up subsequent runs.
-2. **Fast Image CNN Pipeline**: ResNet-50 feature extractor (torchvision) + LightGBM regressor.
-Features are memmap-cached (FP16).
+2. **Fast CNN Image Pipeline**: Production-ready approach using ResNet-50 as a fixed feature extractor + LightGBM regressor.
+Features are memmap-cached (FP16) for fast re-runs.
 Optional 5-fold OOF generation via `--cv`.
+This path balances speed, reliability, and performance under time constraints. *(Originally explored a VLM-based approach using moondream2, but prioritized the CNN path for the final submission due to runtime and resource considerations.
+The VLM pipeline remains available for future integration.)*
 3. **Optimized Ensemble**: Optuna-tuned non-negative weights to minimize SMAPE on OOF.
 The code auto-detects log1p OOF mismatches and converts with `expm1`.
-4. **Optional VLM**: moondream2 VLM inference pipeline with batching and caching; can be integrated when available.
+Blends text and CNN image predictions intelligently.

 **Approach Type:** Hybrid Multimodal Ensemble with MLOps
 **Core Innovation:** Our core innovation lies in the production-ready fusion of two distinct, state-of-the-art pipelines with comprehensive reproducibility features.
 The final blending weights are mathematically determined using the **Optuna** framework to directly minimize the competition's SMAPE metric on our robust validation set.